 Try my improved version in Top Secret Recipes Step-by-Step.

-To copy Taco Bell's most famous burrito at home you first must assemble the meaty foundation of many of the chain's top-selling products: the spiced ground beef.
+To copy the Taco Bell Burrito Supreme at home, you first must assemble the meaty foundation of many of the chain's top-selling products: the spiced ground beef.
 Toss it and seven other tasty ingredients into a large flour tortilla and fold using the same technique as taught to new recruits to the chain.
-Add your favorite hot sauce for a bit of heat, or clone a Taco Bell hot sauce, such as the Taco Bell Fire Border Sauce with the clone recipe here.
+Add your favorite hot sauce for a bit of heat, or clone Taco Bell Mild, Hot, Fire Border, Diablo, Baja, or Lava sauce with my recipes here.

 Source: "Even More Top Secret Recipes" by Todd Wilbur.